Angular bispectrum of matter number counts in cosmic structures

+Looking forward, our approach is particularly suited for application to next-generation photometric surveys such as Euclid, which will provide galaxy maps across $\sim 6$ redshift bins covering one third of the sky.
+While these maps are primarily intended for weak-lensing studies, they are also ideally suited for angular statistics of the galaxy number count.
+The formalism developed here thus enables a complementary analysis pipeline, bridging between the two main cosmological observables: lensing and galaxy clustering.

 Among the Newtonian terms (density, redshift-space distortion and quadratic terms), we found that the density is, as expected, the dominant term for the small-scale configurations, whereas the quadratic terms are dominant in the large-scale equilateral configuration and have a significant contribution in the squeezed limit.